 W3 Total Cache Vs WP Super Cache: Performance Test

 I was using WP Super Cache plugin on BloggersPassion.com for more than a year.
 I was tracking the performance of this blog through my Google Webmaster Tools (GWT) account.
-I switched to W3 Total Cache plugin on 15th July 2012.
+I switched to W3 Total Cache plugin and here’s the performance of the plugin.

 Bloggers Passion Performance with WP Super Cache Plugin

-Here is a screenshot that I took from my GWT account on 14th July 2012 when I had WPSC plugin installed:
+Here is a screenshot that I took from my GWT account when I had WPSC plugin installed:

 It’s showing average load time is 7.3 seconds and Bloggers Passion is slower than 87% of websites on internet performance wise.